Star Wars Outlaws is the most Star Wars a Star Wars game has been since Star Wars Galaxies (2024)

 Dark Forces was an amazing Doom clone full of Star Warsy-looking corridors.
 TIE Fighter brought the dogfights to life.
 KOTOR 2 was an impressive, philosophical dissection of the Force.
 The greats all adapt and explore specific slices.
 But only Star Wars Galaxies (RIP) dropped me in the setting of the films and just let me soak it all in.
 Until Outlaws.

 Outlaws actually goes even further in giving us an authentic Star Wars playground.
 In Galaxies, anyone could be a Jedi.
 Initially the journey to Force mastery was a long and laborious one, but by the NGE update you could start your game as an acrobatic space wizard.
 Here's your lightsaber, go have some fun.
-Despite the era during which it was set, the free-wheeling Jedi bullsh*t was very much drawn from the prequel trilogy.
+Despite the era during which it was set, the free-wheeling Jedi bullshit was very much drawn from the prequel trilogy.
 Outlaws, though, which is set between The Empire Strikes Back and Return of the Jedi, isn't interested in Force-wielders.

 Jedi light